Abandoned footwear: Artistic use

+As a memorial

+After the Auschwitz concentration camp was liberated in 1945, large piles of "abandoned" shoes were found which in turn became a symbol of the loss and death.
+Shoes on the Danube Bank uses abandoned shoes to show the absence of the people shot into the river.
+It has also been used for indigenous children in Canada and children and in Gaza.

 In sport

-Leaving behind shoes can be a symbol of retirement in sport.
+Leaving behind shoes or "hanging up the cleats" can be a symbol of retirement in sport.
 For example, as ESPN's Sherry Skalko describes about Rulon Gardner's last wrestling bout in Athens, Greece:

 An emotional Rulon Gardner prepares to leave his shoes on the mat -- a symbol of retirement.

 After the referee raised Gardner's hand in victory -- first to one side of the arena, then to the other -- Gardner grabbed an American flag, wiped away tears and parked himself in the middle of Mat B like "a 33-year-old kid" and took off his size 13 shoes.
 First the right one, the one that contains the constant reminder of the snowmobiling accident that almost took his life two years ago, then the left.

 Then the super heavyweight bronze medalist stood up, bowed his head at each side of the mat and walked off, leaving his shoes behind, a wrestler's signal that he had fought his final bout.

-Incidents

-An unusual abundance of abandoned shoes was found on Miami's Palmetto Expressway on Friday, 2 January 2009.
-Thousands of assorted shoes of all kinds and conditions were scattered across the highway, disrupting traffic for many hours.
-The shoes were collected for the charity Soles4Souls which redistributes shoes to needy people.
-This unusually large batch of shoes was expected to go to Haiti.
+As waste

+Abandoned and discarded footwear are a major source of waste, especially with increased consumption and disposal as a result of fast fashion trends.
+Footwear is generally not biodegradable and as they are typically made of many different materials, they are hard to recycle.
+As a consequence, they are often disposed of by incineration.